-Permanent disability pension: If totally disabled, the pension is equal to 85% of average monthly earnings.
+Permanent disability pension: If the insured is assessed as totally disabled, the pension is equal to 85% of the insured's average monthly earnings.

 The maximum monthly earnings for benefit calculation purposes are 70,000 ouguiyas.

 Constant-attendance supplement: Equal to 50% of the pension.